-The CBSA no longer accepts generic itinerant carrier codes for any mode of transportation.
+The CBSA no longer accepts generic itinerant carrier codes for Electronic Data Interchange (EDI) transmissions in any mode of transportation.
 For information on obtaining a CBSA-issued carrier code, visit the Commercial Carriers section of the CBSA Web site.
-For information on how this may affect the release of goods in all modes, e-mail the Import Program Unit at email@example.com.

 Non-Compliance with eManifest Requirements

 Under eManifest, clients deemed to be non-compliant may be issued monetary penalties under the Administrative Monetary Penalty System (AMPS).

 When applicable, the CBSA may issue penalties for:

 - failing to provide advance information in the prescribed time or in the prescribed manner;